RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #70

+Also had a second apple after that and started on my second water.
+The fetching of water is actually what triggered my stair walking... pretty stoked about it.
+;) I'll report back probably with my lunch treats and the finishing of second said water.

 ## #69

 So I did a second set of stairs... seriously, my mind is blown how much easier